lordnull/rec2json/README.md

 record to and from the
 [proposed erlang json standard](http://www.erlang.org/eeps/eep-0018.html)

-**This should be considered alpha software.
-Many of the features listed are not done**

 ## Features

 Features that are not full implemented are marked with (WIP).

 * Resulting modules can be used as parameterized modules or pure erlang.
-* (WIP) Type checking on json -> record conversion.
+* Limited type checking on json -> record conversion.
 * Atom 'undefined' fields in records optionally skipped or set to null.
 * Atom 'null' in json optionally converted to 'undefined'.
 * Post processing options on record -> json convertion.
 * Seed json -> record conversion with a record.
-* (WIP) Nested json -> record and record -> json conversions for other records that have been compiled using rec2json.
+* Nested json -> record and record -> json conversions for other records that have been compiled using rec2json.
-* Resulting modules have no dependency on rec2json.
+* <span style="font-decorlation:strike-through">Resulting modules have no dependency on rec2json.</span>

 ## Compiling

-    ./rebar get-deps compile
+    make

 To run tests:

-    ./rebar eunit ct skip_deps=true
+    make eunit

 ## Compiling Records

 Full implemented is the scan_file and scan_string functions.
 The scan file processes the given file, while scan_string can only process a single record definition given as a string.